Stack Ranking - All You Need to Know

 Advantages and Disadvantages of

-So far, the system sounds like a dream right?
-Well it is not actually, it also has some down sides.
+So far, the system sounds like a dream, right?
+Well, it is not actually, it also has some downsides.
 To begin with, it increases the competition in a company.
-Now, the team members are working harder either for not getting laid off or in order to achieve the incentives.
+Now, the team members are working harder either to not getting laid off or to achieve the incentives.
 But, well just a small percentage gets the privileges right?
 Then who would it be?

-The second down side of the system is that it decreases the collaboration of the team members.
-It does not come as a shock that the teamwork is decreasing with the inreased competition, right?
-As a result, the performance of the workers are actually decreasing overall because of the disruptive competition.
+The second downside of the system is that it decreases the collaboration of the team members.
+It does not come as a shock that the teamwork is decreasing with the increased competition, right?
+As a result, the performance of the workers is decreasing overall because of the disruptive competition.

 Now, stack ranking doesn’t sound that cool, right?
 However, there are some other ways to see the performance of the company while not giving any place to the decreasing performance because of the competition.
 One great method for that is called “OKR”.